brianmcn/Zelda1RandoTools/doc/use.md

 it can be harder to discern what row of the dungeon you are in.
 Most players will look to the right of the mini-map, as rows 1&2 are next to the rupee count, rows 3&4 are next to the blank space, rows 5&6 are next to the key count, and rows 7&8 are next to the bomb count.
-To facilitate the same reading in Z-Tracker, the upper-right of each dungeon map has a similar rupee/blank/key/bomb icon, as as you mouse over a room in the dungeon room grid, a little grey box appears next to the corresponding row in the upper right icon area:
+To facilitate the same reading in Z-Tracker, the upper-right of each dungeon map has a similar rupee/blank/key/bomb icon, and as you mouse over a room in the dungeon room grid, a little grey box appears next to the corresponding row in the upper right icon area:

 ![z-tracker dungeon map screenshot](screenshots/rupee-key-bomb-z-tracker.png)